Castelsardo

-Castelsardo (Castheddu; Castellanese: Calteddu; Casteddu Sardu) is a town and comune in Sardinia, Italy, located in the northwest of the island within the Metropolitan City of Sassari, at the east end of the Gulf of Asinara.
+Castelsardo (Casteddu Sardu, Castheddu Sardhu; Castellanese: Calteddu) is a town and comune in the northwest of the island in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, at the east end of the Gulf of Asinara.
+It has 5,624 inhabitants.

 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

-Archaeological excavations have shown the human presence in the area of Castelsardo since pre-Nuragic and Nuragic times, as well as during the Roman domination in Sardinia.
+Archaeological excavations have revealed human presence in the Castelsardo area since pre-Nuragic and Nuragic times, as well as during the Roman period in Sardinia.

 After the fall of the Western Roman Empire, the monastery of Nostra Signora di Tergu was founded nearby, but the current town originates from the castle built here, in 1102 (or 1270), by the Doria family of Genoa.
-The castle and the village which gradually formed round it where the seat of the Doria's fiefdom in the island called Castel Doria or Castelgenovese, until it was conquered by the Aragonese in the 15th century (1448), and named Castillo Aragonés (Castel Aragonese).
-Except for the Maddalena archipelago, it was the last city in the island to join the Kingdom of Sardinia.
+The castle and the village, which gradually formed around it, were the seat of the Doria's fiefdom on the island called Castel Doria or Castelgenovese.
+It was conquered by the Aragonese in the 15th century (1448) and renamed Castillo Aragonés (Castel Aragonese).
+Except for the Maddalena archipelago, it was the last city on the island to join the Kingdom of Sardinia.

-Castelsardo, was part of the Savoy's Kingdom of Sardinia, obtained by will of King Charles Emmanuel III.
+Castelsardo was part of the Savoy's Kingdom of Sardinia, obtained by the will of King Charles Emmanuel III.

+Demographics

+As of 2026, the population is 5,624, of which 50.1% are male, and 49.9% are female.
+Minors make up 11.4% of the population, and seniors make up 29.5%.

+Immigration

+As of 2025, immigrants make up 5.6% of the population.
+The 5 largest foreign countries of birth are Germany, Romania, France, Ukraine, and Poland.